 Local authority contacts leading funded programmes of activity to build capacity for creativity through partnership working.

-http://creativityportal.org.uk/?q=&c=,creative-learning-contacts
+http://bit.ly/creativitycontacts

 27. Creativity Infographics

 A suite of eight infographics which explain why creativity is integral to Curriculum for Excellence and improves outcomes for all learners.
 The largest will soon be available as pull up banners in each local authority; all are either printable or look great on a smart phone.